Children are taught how to keep themselves safe online through a combination of assemblies and lessons from their class teacher.

 We understand that it can be overwhelming to keep up-to-date with new technologies so we highly recommend using the resources below to keep your children safe online.

-We have a range of printed guides within school that explain how you can keep your children safe online.
+As well as the Trust Online Safety Policy, we have a range of printed guides within school that explain how you can keep your children safe online.

 A quick guide to what is safe for your child online and age restrictions:

 Internet Matters explains how to apply parental restrictions at home: